raisch/ligerbots-website/README.md

-# Blog Web Site Example
+# Ligerbots Web Site

 This is a NodeJS web site using Express, EJS and MongoDB.

 ## Installation
-To use this you must have:
+To develop with this you must have:

 - xcode command line utils
 - mongodb
-- nodejs
+- nodejs + npm
+- yarn

 install xcode command line utils:
 ```